 Successfully litigated and reached a favorable settlement on behalf of an electrical contractor for a public project in New Jersey involving a $38 million solar contract.

-In addition to her construction litigation practice, Ashling is also an ATIXA-certified Level One Civil Rights Investigator and a member of the firm’s Title IX Group.
-She conducts investigations into allegations of sexual misconduct, discrimination, harassment, and other acts of misconduct at institutions of higher education.
-When conducting Title IX investigations, Ashling partners with a second ATIXA-certified investigator with a law enforcement background and extensive trauma-informed training.
-This unique, two investigator model has proven to be an effective method for conducting investigations.
-Ashling also counsels and provides training to university boards of trustees on Title IX issues.
+An experienced litigator, Ashling advises education institutions and key individuals on Title IX policies, procedures, investigations, and hearings.
+She is an ATIXA-certified Level One Civil Rights Investigator who conducts inquiries into allegations of sexual misconduct, discrimination, harassment, and other acts of misconduct at private and public colleges and universities.
+Ashling regularly partners with a second ATIXA-certified investigator with a law enforcement background and extensive trauma-informed training to manage these investigations, an approach that has proven to be an effective method for conducting investigations.

 While in law school, Ashling was the managing editor of the Rutgers Law Journal.
 She is conversationally fluent in Spanish.